hilton/hilton.github.com/blog/_posts/2025-04-15-document-small-tasks.md

 I previously wrote about how [simple chicken rice](chicken-rice) doesn’t take more than half an hour, if you skip or rush enough steps.
-My lunch recipe
-It also skips the traditional sauces, which take extra time (and I have a bottle of chilli sauce in the fridge).
+My lunch recipe also skips the traditional sauces, which take extra time (and I have a bottle of chilli sauce in the fridge).
 It also settles for simmering the stock for just fifteen minutes.

 The result doesn’t taste as good as the traditional recipe, which uses a whole chicken and takes hours.